will-gant/career-changer-syllabus/syllabus.md

 - [ ]  Understand that databases often exist on a completely different computer from the program that wants to use them (but don’t have to be)
 - [ ]  Understand that your program cannot interact with these files directly, and needs an intermediary - another program called a ‘*database server*’.
 E.g. *PostgreSQL* and *****MySQL*****.
 - [ ]  Know that *SQL* is a universal language that both humans and computer programs can use to ask a relational database server to read from, and write to, a database.
+- [ ]  Read a _little_ about database 'models', and how applications use them to work with data that's stored in a database
+- [ ]  Find a nice visual example of a) a database table, with its rows and columns, and b) the model for that table.
+Notice which bits of the model's code match the names of the table and its columns.
+- [ ]  Find out what JSON is, and what a website server might use it for.
+Note that JSON isn't _code_ per se, but more a format for storing and transmitting data.
+There aren't many _types_ of data it can do this for.
+See if you recognise any from ruby.

 ### Version control